analytics-club-iitm/Summer-School-2021/README.md

 # Summer-School-2021
 This repository contains all the slides/notes used during the summer school conducted at IIT Madras. <br>
-The sessions were conducted in collaboration with the Analytics club
+The sessions were jointly conducted by analytics club and CVI

 | Session No.| Topic | Link to Notes | Recording Link |